mriscoc/SBA-Library/DDC264/readme.md

 **Description**: Preliminary version of SBA Slave IP Core adapter for the DDC264
 The minimum data bus width is 20 bits.
-The Register Select uses the four least significant bits of the address bus.
+The IP core uses the four least significant bits of the address bus.

 * Write:
 **0000 x"0"**: Control register